Forescout/eyeExtend-Connect/VMware Workspace ONE/README.md

 1. Select **Add**.
 2. Enter the following information:

-- Workspace ONE Server URL: Enter the login.
+- Server URL: Enter the server URL for Workspace ONE.
+- Authentication Mode: Select either Basic Authentication or OAuth 2.0 (Client Credentials)
-- User: Enter the username for the Workspace ONE UEM account.
+- User: For Basic Authentication enter the username for the Workspace ONE UEM account.
+For OAuth enter the Client ID.
-- Password: Enter the password for the Workspace ONE UEM account.
+- Password: For Basic Authentication enter the password for the Workspace ONE UEM account.
+For OAuth enter the Client Secret.
 - Workspace ONE API Key: Enter the API for the Workspace ONE UEM account.
+- OAuth Token URL: For OAuth only, enter the region specific token URL.
 - Disable Individual Discovery Property Updates: Enable this checkbox to disable individual API requests for properties that can be retrieved by polling.

 3. Select **Next**.